TheMetaGuy/Type-Analyser/readme.md

     return 'Not_MyClass';
 }
 let myClassInstance = new MyClass();
-console.log( tm.extendedTypeOf(myClassInstance) );                    // => 'MyClass'  - by design see below
+console.log( tm.getTypeOf(myClassInstance) );                    // => 'MyClass'  - by design see below
 console.log( tm.myClassInstance[Symbol.toStringTag] );                // => 'Not_MyClass" - default javascript behavior still OK

 ```

 #### ***Special Cases: toString( ) Override and [Symbol.toStringTag]***

-`extendedTypeOf` handles several special cases where the returned 'type' might not align with your expectations:
+`getTypeOf` handles several special cases where the returned 'type' might not align with your expectations:

 - *Objects with toString() Overridden:** The built-in `toString()` method, which all objects have, is essential to determining an object's type.
-If this is overridden by custom code, the ability to correctly determine the object's type is compromised therefore `extendedTypeOf` returns `unknown` in these cases.
+If this is overridden by custom code, the ability to correctly determine the object's type is compromised therefore `getTypeOf` returns `unknown` in these cases.
 You can still use `toString()` to retrieve the value set by the custom code.

 - *Custom Classes with [Symbol.toStringTag]:** If custom classes have `[Symbol.toStringTag]` set, Type-Master will return the class name rather than the toStringTag value.
 This design is intentional.
 If you want to retrieve the custom tag, `[Symbol.toStringTag]` will still return whatever value was set.